LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetRoleContextByUid-get-">Get Context with Roles and Permissions (GET)</h4>
  This API Gets the contexts that have been configured and the associated roles and permissions.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/get-context)

 ```java